st1vms/unofficial-claude-api/README.md

 # Create a new chat and cache the chat_id
 chat_id = client.create_chat()
 if not chat_id:
-    # This will not throw MessageRateLimitHit
+    # This will not throw MessageRateLimitError
     # But it still means that account has no more messages left.
     print(f"\nMessage limit hit, cannot create chat...")
     quit()